leinonen/solar-system/README.md

 - 60 FPS with instanced rendering for stars and asteroids
 - Optimized LOD for labels and orbital paths
-- Efficient orbital calculations using Kepler's laws
+- Efficient orbital calculations using simplified Kepler's equations

 ## Build